benchmarko/LocoBasic/README.md

 - `UPPER$(string)` Converts the string to uppercase.
 - `VAL(string)` Converts a string to a number.
   - Supports hexadecimal and binary formats.
+- `VPOS(#0)`: Returns the current vertical position / y-position of text output (supports only stream 0).
 - `WEND` Ends a *WHILE* loop.
 - `WHILE expression` Control structure: Repeats until *expression* evaluates to false.
-- `XPOS` Returns the x-pos of the current graphical cursor position
+- `XPOS` Returns the x-pos of the current graphical cursor position.
-- `YPOS` Returns the y-pos of the current graphical cursor position
+- `YPOS` Returns the y-pos of the current graphical cursor position.
 - `number XOR number` In expressions: exclusive-OR.
+- `ZONE number` Sets the tab zone for the comma operator in *PRINT* (default: 13)

 Notes: